-Looking for the best deals and discount offers for Walt Disney World between now and Fall 2022?
-This post offers info on PIN codes, special offers, Free Dining, and other money-saving deals for Walt Disney World.
-(Updated April 26, 2022.)
+Looking for the best deals & discounts for Walt Disney World between now and April 2023?
+This post offers money-saving info and details on special offers for the general public, Florida residents, Annual Passholders, Disney+ subscribers, Visa cardholders, and other groups.
+(Updated November 1, 2022.)

 Again, this is a period of pent-up demand at Walt Disney World and at destinations, generally.
 Prices are higher for travel across the board, with prices spiraling throughout the country (with the exception of certain cities).
-If you compare the discounts available as of Spring 2022 to those available last year at this time, there’s actually significant improvement in the savings.
+If you compare the discounts available right now to those available last year at this time, there’s actually improvement in the savings.
 In other words, it’s all relative.

 Since this is a flat rate dollar amount off, the percentage savings offered by the discount will vary–the cheaper the rack rate, the higher the percentage savings and vice-versa.
 Typically, it’s about 10-15% off per night.
-While historically low, this is very competitive with off-site rates, particularly during peak season travel dates.
-Demand is high for all Orlando hotels this spring and early summer.
+While historically low, this is very competitive with off-site rates, particularly during off-season travel dates.

 If you want to help determining what discounts are available for your travel dates and which resort will work best for your family, we recommend requesting a quote from Be Our Guest Vacations, a no-fee Authorized Disney Vacation Planner.
 The agents there will book your vacation and help take the stress out of planning.

-Up to 25% Off Walt Disney World Resorts for Disney+ Subscribers – Disney+ subscribers can save up to 25% on rooms at select Disney Resort hotels for stays most nights July 8, 2022 through September 30, 2022.
+Up to 20% Off Walt Disney World Resorts for Disney+ Subscribers – If you’re not eligible for the AP offer, Disney+ subscribers can save up to 20% on rooms at select Disney Resort hotels for stays select nights in December 2022.
 Proof of Disney+ subscription required–book by logging into DisneyWorld.com with your Disney+ account.
 Disney+ subscriber with an active subscription must stay in the room.

-Up to 30% Off Walt Disney World Resorts Disney Visa Cardmembers – While this deal sounds better, the headline 30% off is only available at Animal Kingdom Lodge and the Art of Animation Family Suites.
-Otherwise, it’s pretty comparable to the Disney+ offer, but with more availability and some slightly better rates.
-This offer is valid for stays most nights August 28 through September 19, 2022 when you book using your Disney Visa Credit or Debit Card.
+Up to 25% Off Walt Disney World Resorts Disney Visa Cardmembers – While this deal sounds better, the headline 25% off is only available at Animal Kingdom Lodge, Coronado Springs, and Saratoga Springs.
+Otherwise, it’s 10% to 20% off, depend upon the resort.
+This offer is valid for stays most nights January 2, 2023 through April 30, 2023 when booking using your Disney Visa Card.

 Next, the various Armed Forces Salute ticket and resort room discounts for active and retired military personnel: